XAMPPRocky/tokei/fuzz/README.md

 Potential improvements:

-- Cleaner failing test case output.
-The corpus files include additional data that is used to select the language type, so don't represent clean inputs to tokei.
 - Do some coverage analysis to check if we're missing any code we would benefit from fuzzing (once it's [integrated into cargo-fuzz](https://github.com/rust-fuzz/cargo-fuzz/pull/248))
-- Check in a generated corpus, and run regression over it in CI.
 - Tighten the `parse_from_slice_total` fuzz target to check the total lines exactly matches the number of lines in the file.
-- Potentially integrate with OSS-Fuzz?
-Not sure if they would be interested as this doesn't seem likely to identify serious security bugs.
+Only once any bugs found with the current fuzzer are fixed.
+- Check in a minimized corpus, and run regression over it in CI.